pisi/NetProbe/README.md

 In an attempt to help the provider guys diagnose the occasional losses of connectivity and tune up the connection, I've scribbled this little [Ruby][ruby] probe, which I run on my OSX stack to automate this process for me.
-It takes a list of domains, runs network diagnostics command(s) for each of them and dumps outputs into a timestamped subfolder of [`results/`][results], which is then ZIPped up for better transport.
+It takes a list of hosts, runs network diagnostics command(s) for each of them and dumps outputs into a timestamped subfolder of [`results/`][results], which is then ZIPped up for better transport.